 gpg --card-edit gpg/card> fetch gpg/card> quit gpg --edit-key <your_key_id> gpg> trust Your decision?
 5 gpg> quit

-The commands above, import the public key into the GPG configuration of your new computer, and also trust it.
+After you’ve imported the public key into the GPG configuration of your new computer, and also trust it, everything should work normally.